YUTAI-K/TPD-DBLB/README.md

 # TPD-DBLB Solver

-This repository provides a mixed-integer programming solver for the **Two-Sided Partial Destructive Disassembly Line Balancing Problem (TPD-DBLB)**.
+This repository provides a mixed-integer programming solver for the **Two-Sided Partial Destructive Disassembly Line Balancing Problem (TPD-DLBP)**.
 The solver is implemented in Python and supports optimization of the TPD-DBLB model using Gurobi.

 The main concept and model are derived from the paper: *"Exploring Engineering Applications of Two-Sided Partial Destructive Disassembly Line Balancing Problem under Electrical Limiting and Time-of-Use Pricing"* by Lei Guo, Zeqiang Zhang, Yu Zhang, Yan Li, and Haolin Song.
 For a detailed description of the problem, including its parameters and constraints, please refer to their paper, particularly Section 4.2.